FJNR-inc/AS-Mobile/README.md

 NativeScript have some [code samples](https://market.nativescript.org/?tab=samples&framework=all_frameworks&category=all_samples) you can edit and try directly online, it's a good way to start and rampup.

 If you need, NativeScript have a page that list all the available [plugins](https://market.nativescript.org/?tab=plugins) in the NativeScript's community.

+## Google Maps integration

+Here is the [page of presentation for Indoor Maps](https://www.google.com/maps/about/partners/indoormaps/) of Google.

+Here is the [NativeScript plugin for Google Maps SDK](https://github.com/dapriett/nativescript-google-maps-sdk) we use in this project.

+If you want to edit the Map design, feel free to use the [official wizard](https://mapstyle.withgoogle.com/) to help you

 ## How to publish a new release

 Here is the command to create a new bundle: